 - Not signing in can be a problem, or rather, an inconvenience, especially if you forgot your address or password.

 - If your video is not live, then that might be due to YouTube still processing it, which can take lots of time if it is a high-quality video with a large file size and bitrate.

 F.A.Q.
 When Uploading iMovie to YouTube

 If your project is incomplete, first you must press Done and export it to a File for the best quality settings.
-Then, clicking Share and YouTube, and afterwards filling in all the necessary details about the video, as well as signing in, and finally, sharing, completes the process.
+Then, clicking Share and YouTube, and afterward filling in all the necessary details about the video, as well as signing in, and finally, sharing completes the process.

 There is a choice of file formats, but it is under another option, Save File As, rather than Share/File, which you would normally use if you simply want to prepare your project for YouTube.

 Is iMovie Limited to Apple Devices Only?

 Yes, iMovie is only available for Apple products, desktops, laptops, and mobile phones/tablets.